heptarch/heptarch.github.io/projects.md

    the product.
 They should get paid to research.
 Professors tend to be miserable project managers, and the same is true in industry.

-3. *Separation.* On that note, the benefits of a robust division of labour should be clear.
+3. *Separation.* The benefits of a robust division of labour should, by this point, be clear.
+Don't saddle researchers with business problems, just pay them to think and give them what they need.
+For that to feasible, you need to have good managers to couple science to commerce, and teams to perform development, integration, and so on.
+Keep them separate, but with well-defined and performant interfaces.

 6. *Focus.*